65+ identity theft statistics to know going into 2025

 Source: Federal Trade Commission Consumer Sentinel Network Data Book 2023

-• 76% of identity crimes in 2021 involved the use of the victim’s existing accounts.
+- In 2021, 76% of identity crimes involved using the victim’s existing accounts.

-• In 2021, 25% of identity theft victims discovered the incident through contact from a financial institution, 19% by detecting suspicious activity on their accounts, and only 9% by noticing the loss of money.
+- In 2021, 25% of identity theft victims found out through their bank, 19% noticed suspicious activity, and only 9% realized it by losing money.

-• More than half of identity theft victims (56%) resolved their issues in one day or less.
+- More than half of the victims (56%) resolved their identity theft issues in one day or less.

-• In 2023, Americans under 19 mostly experienced employment or tax-related identity theft (62%)
+- Americans under 19 mostly faced employment or tax-related identity theft in 2023, accounting for 62% of cases.

 In this section, we’ll delve into the profiles of identity theft victims.